Granite Countertops for Kitchens

 In a white kitchen, it's helpful to incorporate texture as it visually breaks up the stretches of cabinetry and walls.
 Glass-front cabinet doors and granite countertops do the job nicely in this pretty kitchen.

 What is it?
 An igneous rock (formed by the cooling and solidifying of molten materials) composed chiefly of quartz and feldspar, granite is one of the hardest surfaces on earth.
 Because of the considerable variation, it's wise to visit the stone yard to choose your own piece, if possible, to avoid surprises.

-Highly praised for their stain- and scratch-resistant surfaces, granite countertops are also tough, durable, and nearly maintenance-free.
+Highly praised for their stain- and scratch-resistant surfaces, granite countertops are also tough, durable and nearly maintenance-free.
 Homes with kitchen granite countertops, in fact, have been known to sell for a higher price — how's that for a return on investment?

-Granite countertops colors can be as simple or as high-fashion as you'd like.
+Granite countertop colors can be as simple or as high-fashion as you'd like.
 There are so many patterns, colors and mineral inclusions available that finding a shade of granite to complement the unique look of your home should not be a problem.

 As with any major purchasing decision, make sure you see and touch a sample of the slab you'll use in your project to avoid making any costly mistakes.

 Thickness, Overhangs and Edges.
 Countertop thickness varies by geographic location, from 3/4-inch to 1-1/4 inches (preferred).
 Thicker slabs cost more.
 Standard overhang is 1 inch to 1-1/2 inches.
 Larger overhangs — for workspace or seating—may require additional support starting at 8 to 12 inches.
 A range of edge treatments is available, including straight, beveled and rounded.